olamilekanadesoye/TradeZone_Analytics/README.md

 10. [Conclusion](#conclusion)

 ## Project Overview
-This project is a typical end-to-end data analytics project on an hypothetical e-commerce dataset covering:
+This project is a typical end-to-end data analytics project on the dataset of a hypothetical e-commerce called TradeZone covering:
 - Data Profiling - a rigorous examination of the tables in the dataset to identify cases of bad quality data
 - Data Cleaning - a process that transfroms substandard data to quality data for accurate analysis
 - Data Analysis - the stage that involved drawing insights from data to make actionable recommendations